Anderson-Lai/ib-notes/hleconomics/economics.md

 the producers of good and services, and how price affects the quantities they produce

 **supply** - explains the behavious of producers and sellers
-supply is the relationship between the quantity of a good that producersare willing and able to provide
+supply is the relationship between the quantity of a good that producers are willing and able to provide

 resources and technoogy determine what is possible
 supply reflects a decision about which technologically feasible items to produce